CalgaryISH/DAC_2024/README.md

 # DAC_2024
-FABulous fabric is made available in the eFPGA.zip
+FABulous fabric is made available in the eFPGA.zip file.

 Patches for eFPGA-IP, eFPGA-DMA and eFPGA-REP are made available in the "patches" folder.